Barnack: The grave goods

 The grave goods of the primary burial are rare and prestigious.
 There is a large "beaker" pot and a copper dagger, common items found in graves of the time.
 There is also a piece of oak charcoal; it is unknown what this was for and archaeologists have been unable to provide an adequate explanation why it was buried in the grave.
-There is an unusual pendant made of either bone from a sperm whale or walrus ivory.
-Yet the most luxurious item is a stone wrist-guard.
+There is an unusual pendant made of either bone from a sperm whale or walrus ivory, but the most luxurious item is a stone wrist-guard.
 These stone wrist-guards normally have between two and six holes carefully drilled into them.
 However, the wrist-guard from Barnack has eighteen holes, and each one was filled with a foil-thin disc of gold.
-The wrist-guard. made of greenstone, was never intended to be worn since the gold caps in the holes would have stopped it from being tied to the arm.
-Fewer than a hundred such wrist-guards have been found in Great Britain and the example from Barnack is arguably the finest.
-A similar less refined wrist-guard from Driffield in Yorkshire is also in the British Museum.
+The wrist-guard, made of greenstone, was never intended to be worn since the gold caps in the holes would have stopped it from being tied to the arm.
+Fewer than a hundred such wrist-guards have been found in Great Britain, and the example from Barnack is arguably the finest.
+A similar less refined wrist-guard from Driffield in East Yorkshire is also in the British Museum.

 Parish church

 The Church of England parish church of St John the Baptist is notable for its 11th-century Anglo-Saxon tower.
-The interior of the church includes a high-quality late Saxon Romanesque sculpture of Christ in Majesty.
+The interior of the church includes a high-quality late Anglo-Saxon Romanesque sculpture of Christ in Majesty.
 The tower is topped by what may be one of the earliest spires in England, dating to around the 12th Century.